atomjump/overflow/README.md

 # overflow

-Acts like an 'overflow' on a sink: when there are too many messages in a forum, the old messages are trimmed.
+Acts like an 'overflow' on a sink: when there are too many messages in an AtomJump Messaging forum, the old messages are trimmed.

 # Requirements